Types of Hearing Aids

 condition.

-Luckily, hearing aids have come along way
+Luckily, hearing aids have come a long way

 in the last decade.
 Improved filters and circuits have resulted in